Online Exams Advice

 - Check that all cables and wires are connected and that your broadband is properly plugged in.

-- Reset your internet by turning it off and then turning it back on again.
+- Reset your internet connection by turning it off, then turning it back on.
 Unplug the electrical plug, wait for a minute, and then plug it back in.
 It may take another minute for service to be restored.

 What if we have a power outage?

-If your home experiences a power outage and you need to access the Internet, you can try connecting your laptop to the WiFi hotspot on your phone.
+If your home experiences a power outage and you need to access the Internet, you can try connecting your laptop to your phone's Wi-Fi hotspot.

 Using your smartphone as a hotspot: what to know beforehand & instructions